MaxPleaner/job_tracker_cli/README.md

 (i.e. `add_company some_company_name`)

-Methods:

-- `migrate` - run the migrations

-- `remigrate` - drop tables and run migrations again

-- `quit` - exits the program

-- `help` - lists available methods
+`help`: lists available methods
+`quit`: exits the program

+Companies
-- `add_company(company_name)` - creates a company record

-- `find_company(company_name)` - searches for matching companies. company_name can be a partial match, i.e. `find_company obrr` will match the company "Sobrr".
+`add_company(company_name)`: creates a company record `find_company(company_name)`: searches for matching companies. company_name can be a partial match, i.e. `find_company obrr` will match the company "Sobrr".
-- `all_companies` - lists all companies
+`all_companies`: list all companies

+Events
-- `add_event(company_name)` - add an event record to the given company.
+`add_event(company_name)`: add an event record to the given company.
 Prompts will be subsequently presented for the "content" and "is_response" attributes.
 If the event is a response from the company, "is_response" should be true.

-- `company_events(company_name)` - lists events associated with the given company

-- `responses` - list all events which are responses from companies
+`company_events(company_name)`: lists events associated with the given company `responses`: list all events which are responses from companies

+Application Counts
+`last_day_applied_count`: num companies added in last 24 hours `total_applied_count`: total number of companies

+Database
+`migrate`: run the migrations
+`remigrate`: drop tables and run migrations again

 ## TODO (fork please)

-- add some sort of reminder system for when to follow up with companies
+- add reminder system for when to follow up with companies

-- use a human-readable storage format like YAML or JSON
+- add web interface with CRUD forms
+- hack the mainframe